A priori bounds and equicontinuity of orbits for the intermediate long wave equation: Introduction

 This complicated formulation is at odds with the direct approach of \cite{KVZ} that we wish to employ.
 Instead, we would like a Lax pair representation of a much more classical form: an isospectral deformation of an operator (ideally self-adjoint) acting on a concrete Hilbert space.
 Taking inspiration from \cite{YAS,MR0591811}, we introduce just such a traditional Lax representation: Defining

 we have that

 The validity of \eqref{Lax} will be verified in Section~\ref{S:LP}.
 There we will also explain why $L$ is self-adjoint, even for $q\in H^s(\mathcal M)$ with $-\frac12<s\leq 0$.
 Although it is merely incidental to our main development, we will also exhibit an illusory Lax pair for \eqref{ILW} and a number of related models in Lemma~\ref{L:IllLP}.
+After completing this manuscript, we discovered that the Lax pair \eqref{LP} had previously appeared in \cite{MR597631}.

 The free Lax operator (that corresponds to $q\equiv 0$) is simply the Fourier multiplier with symbol

 This function is non-negative.
 In particular, the free resolvent,

 exists as a positive definite $L^2$-bounded operator for all positive $\kappa$.